raymank26/mavenor/README.md

 docker run mavenor:latest # or docker run mavenor:<version>.
 Also pass env variables listed below.
 ```

+After the launch, the app will listen on `8080` port.

 **Environment variables:**

 1. `GOOGLE_SERVICE_ACCOUNT_KEY` – This variable holds the JSON key file of a GCP service account.